An Interview With Blogger, Author Joan Y. Edwards

 Monday, February 9, 2026

-Last year, the Adventures in Writing Club, in which I am a member, decided it would be fun to write a cozy mystery novel.
+Last year, the Adventures in Writing Club, of which I am a member, decided it would be fun to write a cozy mystery novel.
 The members, five writers--two poets, Annette Larkin, John Stickney; two historical fiction writers Sandra Warren, E.Jax Willoughby; and a sci-fi writer, James Salkeld; gathered to do what some thought impossible.
 Yes, that's correct.
 All five were attempting to write a novel.

 Everyone else seemed to think that a collaboration of this type would be challenging, but not one of the writers voiced any doubts.
 It's safe to say, however, a collaboration of this kind could only happen with respect, something these writers had in spades.
 They respected each other's imagination, creativity and writing skills.
 And, even though not everyone had publishing credits, no one writer had more control than the other.